Silsean

 Silsean at 698 m, is the 92nd–highest peak in Ireland on the Arderin scale, and the 114th–highest peak on the Vandeleur-Lynam scale.

 Silsean is in the central sector, at the western edge, of the Wicklow Mountains, in County Wicklow, Ireland.
 Silsean is on a small massif alongside Moanbane 703 m which lies between the Blessington lakes (or Poulaphouca Reservoir), and the major massif of Mullaghcleevaun 849 m.

+The village of Ballyknockan exists on the northern slopes of the hill.
+Bonfires were lit on the hill in former times to celebrate events, as recorded by Barry Kinane in "Welcome to the Granite City: A Social History of Ballyknockan":

+Dr. Walsh, Archbishop of Dublin, visited the parish of Blackditches in July 1907 to administer confirmations...
+The Archbishop was held in high regard by the men of Ballyknockan since he helped resolve a worker dispute in 1885.
+The night the Archbishop departed Ballyknockan was described in the Wicklow Notes in vivid detail.
+The Valley of the Kings River was a natural amphitheatre of rolling hills illuminated by bonfires.
+An immense beacon was erected by the men of Ballyknockan on Garry Ou Hill (Silsean), and it could be seen as far out as the sea.